Process design and evaluation

 If requested by the customer, processing can be tested, either in the departmental technical laboratory or on-site at the customer’s plant.
 In both cases, genuine material samples provided by the customer are used.
 Upon request, processing solutions can be supervised from the test phase to the final processing realization.

 Unsatisfactory results of sorting processes in a waste treatment plant are usually a lack of proper dimensioning.
 These defects can be corrected by optimizing processing technology.

-In this case, the Department of Processing and Recycling can help by identifying weak spots and by creating an optimized concept.
+In this case, the Department of Anthropogenic Material Cycles can help by identifying weak spots and by creating an optimized concept.
 Therefore, both, the whole process chain and individual units are being analyzed for possible weaknesses.
 Doing this, the material flow of the whole plant and of the individual units are investigated and evaluated.
 Material-dependent parameters are taken into consideration as well as the project specific requirements which shall be obtained by the plant technology.
 In order to optimize concepts, tests with the original material can be carried out in the departmental technical laboratory.